lxmrc/lxmrc.github.io/_posts/2020-11-26-diy-everything.md

 Essentially what I wanted was to automate the process of running the test suite and deploying to production after every commit.
 [GitHub Actions](https://github.com/features/actions) is an easy way to do this but as you might've gathered from reading this far, I prefer it when things are hard, so I decided to try running CI on my own server with GitLab.

-Setting up a GitLab instance is straightforward, [you can just install it as a package on Ubuntu.](https://about.gitlab.com/install/#ubuntu) This will create a self-hosted, self-managed instance of GitLab.
+Setting up a GitLab instance was pretty painless: [you can just install it as a package on Ubuntu.](https://about.gitlab.com/install/#ubuntu) This will create a self-hosted, self-managed instance of GitLab.
 [To run CI pipelines you need a GitLab Runner](https://docs.gitlab.com/runner/), which has to run on its own separate server.
 I went with Docker for my "executor", the thing the runner uses to run stuff; there are other options but I like Docker.

 <img src="/assets/containers.jpeg" width="75%" style="margin: 1em auto;"/>
 <div	 class="caption">via <a href="https://twitter.com/SimpsonsOps">Simpsons Against DevOps</a></div>

 Once Docker's installed you can [install GitLab Runner](https://docs.gitlab.com/runner/install/linux-repository.html#installing-the-runner) and [register it](https://docs.gitlab.com/runner/register/index.html), i.e. bind it to your GitLab instance so it can run your pipelines on it.

-I don't have much else to say about this part, I just followed the documentation and pretty soon I was ready to integrate and deploy continuously.
+I really don't have much else to say about this part; I just followed GitLab's docs and pretty soon I was ready to start continuously integrating and deploying.

 ---